Linguine with clam sauce is one of my secret go-to pantry meals…

 - Cook pasta per package instructions.

-- Add garlic, red pepper flakes and half of the parsley (2 tbsp).
+- Add garlic, red pepper flakes, half of the parsley (2 tbsp), and a pinch of salt.
 Cook for a minute.

 - Add white wine and clam juice to the pan.
 Raise the heat to high and bring to a boil.
 Maintain a steady boil on high or medium high to reduce the liquid by half.
 This will concentrate the flavors.
 You should end up with about 1 cup to 3/4 cup of liquid – it will take about 5 minutes.
 Make sure you keep an eye on it and don't let it evaporate completely.

-- Add the clams to the sauce, reduce the heat to medium low and heat them through.
+- Add the clams to the sauce and some fresh ground pepper.
+Reduce the heat to medium low and heat them through.
 Cover and keep warm while pasta is cooking.

 - When pasta is ready, drain it.
 Place on serving plates and top with clam sauce.